-- Organize and undertake continuous capacity-building and training for employees and subcontracted companies on latest trends, concealment methods, trafficking routes, and related standard operating procedures on how to handle and report suspicious activities. - Raise awareness of the risks associated with wildlife trafficking with business partners, customers and passengers.
+- .1 Organize and undertake continuous capacity-building and training for employees, and subcontracted companies on latest trends, concealment methods, trafficking routes, and related standard operating procedures on how to handle and report suspicious activities. - .2 Train employees on the application and usage of cargo screening tools to facilitate detection of suspicious consignments. - .3 Raise awareness of the risks associated with wildlife trafficking with business partners, customers and passengers.
 Incorporate actions against wildlife trafficking into corporate social responsibility and security practices, and adopt a zero-tolerance corporate policy for any act linked to wildlife trafficking and related corrupt behaviour; convey this directly to all employees, subcontractors, clients and passengers.
 Review terms of carriage policy on the transportation of smuggled wildlife.